by Marie Hicks

 The prevailing account of computer dating’s origins is the same kind of stylized informational portrait that you might put up on an online dating website.
 It hides a lot and only shows the things that you think people want to see.
 Brilliant young men of privileged backgrounds taking a risk by applying machines to a realm about as far away from cold, hard, technological logic as you could get—this makes for a good story, and one which we are primed to hear, because it plays to our cultural expectations.
 Yet the real story, warts and all, is much more interesting.
 And it helps us understand why computer dating is what it is today—why we love it, loathe it, need it, and fear it in nearly equal measure.

 In 1953 a young woman named Joan Ball stepped out of a mental hospital in England.
-Her mother had beaten her, tried to stab her, and ended up abandoning her—to say nothing of verbally and psychologically abusing her.
+Her mother had beaten her and ended up abandoning her—to say nothing of verbally and psychologically abusing her.
 When she ended up in the hospital, she found more of the same.

 In an era before mental illness was well-understood, and when young women were routinely incarcerated in mental hospitals for everything from sexual misbehavior to hysteria, many hospitals meant to serve the needs of the mentally ill were instead warehouses for people who—ill or not—had somehow stepped out of the bounds of social norms.
 Joan suffered physical abuse at the hands of her mother, who, it seems clear, was mentally ill herself.
 After struggling for years with a difficult home life, it was Joan’s eventual refusal to take further abuse that caused her mother to involuntarily commit her.
 Yet the hospital was so bad that once there, all she wanted was to go home.
 When she finally got out, however, there was no home for her to return to: she was no longer welcome in her parents’ home, and likely would not have wanted to go back even if they had agreed to take her.